-- a. minimum building heights of three storeys and a maximum of 18 storeys directly abutting Dundas Street and Hurontario Street frontages to create an appropriate main street scale of development; - b. tall buildings will incorporate podiums that are reflective of a main street character; buildings along Hurontario Street and Dundas Street will incorporate a generous stepback between the edge of the podium and tower portion of the building; - to achieve vibrant walkable spaces, buildings along pedestrian connections will promote animation at-grade with outdoor patios and storefront entrances to individual retail and service commercial units; and - d. a minimum of three floors of non-residential uses will be required for buildings on lands designated Mixed Use or Residential High Rise that are immediately adjacent to have frontage on Hurontario Street and Dundas Street
+- a. minimum building heights of three storeys and a maximum of 18 storeys directly abutting Dundas Street and Hurontario Street frontages to create an appropriate main street scale of development; - tall buildings will incorporate podiums that are reflective of a main street character; buildings along Hurontario Street and Dundas Street will incorporate a generous stepback between the edge of the podium and tower portion of the building; - c. to achieve vibrant walkable spaces, buildings along pedestrian connections will promote animation at grade with outdoor patios and storefront entrances to individual retail and service commercial units; and - d. a minimum of three floors of non-residential uses will be required for buildings on lands designated Mixed Use or Residential High Rise that are immediately adjacent to have frontage on Hurontario Street and Dundas Street.

-16.116.1 The lands identified as Special Site 116 are located at the northwest corner of Dundas Street East and Kirwin Avenue.
+17.116.1 The lands identified as Special Site 116 are located at the northwest corner of Dundas Street East and Kirwin Avenue.

-16.116.2 Notwithstanding the provisions of the Mixed Use designation, motor vehicle commercial uses will also be permitted.
+17.116.2 Notwithstanding the provisions of the Mixed Use designation, motor vehicle commercial uses will also be permitted.

-Site 117 (Downtown Hospital - UGC)
+Site 117 (Hospital Growth Centre)

-16.117.1 The lands identified as Special Site 117 are located on Shepard Avenue between King Street East and Paisley Boulevard East.
+17.117.1 The lands identified as Special Site 117 are located on Shepard Avenue between King Street East and Paisley Boulevard East.

-16.117.2 Notwithstanding the policies of this Plan, the following additional policies will apply:
+17.117.2 Notwithstanding the policies of this Plan, the following additional policies will apply:

-- a. any proposal to alter the natural alignment of the Cooksville Creek and associated Greenlands lands through filling or channelization will require approvals from the appropriate conservation authority and the City of Mississauga.
+- any proposal to alter the natural alignment of the Cooksville Creek and associated Greenlands lands through filling or channelization will require approvals from the appropriate conservation authority and the City of Mississauga.
 The final design of such alteration works will address the following: - i. criteria for erosion measures; and

-- c. the limits of the development will be determined through detailed studies to address limits of flooding.
+- incorporation of the recommendations of the Cooksville Creek Rehabilitation Study for the reach of the Cooksville Creek between King Street East and Paisley Boulevard East; and - b. in the event that structural management options are not feasible and, subject to a detailed planning design and supporting engineering studies for the Special Site 117 lands, a two-zone flood plain management concept, or combination of a two-zone flood plain management concept and structural management options, may be implemented; - c. the limits of the development will be determined through detailed studies to address limits of flooding.
 Lands not suitable for development will be redesignated to Greenlands; and - d. the preparation of a concept plan promoting the integrated redevelopment of the existing residential lots will be required in conjunction with any redevelopment applications.
-The concept plan will be required to address the following: - i. naturalization of the Cooksville Creek and retention of existing vegetation; and - an alternate street access and design to limit access to the lands from only King Street East.
+The concept plan will be required to address the following: - i. naturalization of the Cooksville Creek and retention of existing vegetation; and - ii. an alternate street access and design to limit access to the lands from only King Street East.

-16.118.1 The lands identified as Special Site 118 are located east of Shepard Avenue between King Street East and Paisley Boulevard East.
+17.118.1 The lands identified as Special Site 118 are located east of Shepard Avenue between King Street East and Paisley Boulevard East.

-16.118.2 Notwithstanding the provisions of the Greenlands designation, the following additional policies will apply:
+17.118.2 Notwithstanding the provisions of the Greenlands designation, the following additional policies will apply: